mesur-io/spice/bofreq-prorock-spice.md

 This work will answer the need for a common set of language for use in describing broader concepts related to the use of verifiable credentials with the three-party model (issuer, holder, verifier) with optional selective disclosure, external status representation, and other privacy-focused capabilities within a variety of credential presentation scenarios, while ensuring that adequate review from across the IETF / IRTF occurs for this work.

-Fill in the details below.
-Keep items in the order they appear here.

 ## Required Details

 - Status: WG Forming